Civilian Conservation Corps

 Today, Tuolumne County has evolved into a popular destination for outdoor enthusiasts and tourism.
 Its stunning landscapes, including the iconic Yosemite National Park, draw visitors from around the world.
 Heritage sites such as Columbia State Historic Park preserve the area's mining history, allowing visitors to experience life during the gold rush era.
 The county's rich Native American heritage is also celebrated, with cultural events and exhibits showcasing the history and traditions of the local tribes.

-This timeline provides a concise overview of the key events in the history of Tuolumne County, California.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Tuolumne County, California.